phaserjs/phaser/README.md

 ![div](http://phaser.io/images/div4.png)

-## Welcome to Phaser and What's new in 2.07?
+## Welcome to Phaser and What's new in 2.0.7?

-Until then happy coding everyone!
+We're pleased to announce the release of Phaser 2.0.7.
+This release comes just a week after 2.0.6 but includes some important fixes.
+Internally we've updated to Pixi 1.6.1 as lots of the fixes come directly from that upgrade, which in turns restores functionality of things like RenderTextures and Retro Fonts.

+There's also a vastly improved SpriteBatch included, which has seen batching speed increases of up to 400% in some cases, which is extremely fun to play with (note: batching is a WebGL feature).
+Plus we've continued to roll in pull requests from the community and fix issues as quickly as we can.
+You'll notice a number of input related updates in this release, tidying up the handling of Priority IDs and optimising when pixel perfect checks are run.
+So if you now use a combination of IDs and pixel perfect checks you can easily speed-up the input loop dramatically.

+Again thanks to everyone who helped work on this release.
+The community for reporting issues and pull requests, the team at Goodboy for responding to major Pixi issues quickly and the team here for rolling out another important upgrade.

+Hopefully we can now focus on the 2.1 release and enjoying some of this warm weather outside :) But until then happy coding everyone!
 And we hope to see you on the forums.

 ![boogie](http://www.phaser.io/images/spacedancer.gif)